Public History Alumni

 Kathleen Mahoney (M.A., 2016)

 I completed my B.A. in History at Boston College in 2009 where my senior honors thesis looked at representations of black culture in Jazz Age France.
 I chose the UMass Public History program both for its academic rigor and for the opportunity to develop the professional skills necessary to do historical work outside of the classroom.
 As a Master’s student, I am completing coursework in archives while also continuing to pursue my interests in 20th century urban history and the history of American popular culture.
-In the summer of 2015, I am thrilled to gain firsthand experience doing archival work with internships with the WGBH Media Library and Archives and with the documentary filmmaker Errol Morris.
-Outside of school, I spend my time playing music and volunteering at Girls Rock Camp Boston.
+With the support of the UMass Public History Program's Hyde Fellowship, in the summer of 2015 I was thrilled to gain firsthand experience doing archival work with internships with the WGBH Media Library and Archives and with the documentary filmmaker Errol Morris.
+Since finishing school, I spend my time playing music and volunteering at Girls Rock Camp Boston.

 Chelsea Miller (M.A., 2016) | Editorial Assistant, SUNY Press